On the integrable hierarchy for the resolved conifold

 \section{Abstract}

 We provide a direct proof of a conjecture of Brini relating the Gromov--Witten theory of the resolved conifold to the Ablowitz--Ladik integrable hierarchy at the level of primaries.
-We use a functional representation of the Ablowitz--Ladik hierarchy as well as a difference equation for the Gromov--Witten potential.
-We express the solution of the difference equation as an analytic function which is a specialization of a Tau function put forward by Bridgeland in the study of wall-crossing phenomena of Donaldson--Thomas invariants.
+In doing so, we use a functional representation of the Ablowitz--Ladik hierarchy as well as a difference equation for the Gromov--Witten potential.
+In particular, we express certain distinguished solutions of the difference equation in terms of an analytic function which is a specialization of a Tau function put forward by Bridgeland in the study of wall-crossing phenomena of Donaldson--Thomas invariants.